Follow my comment on Smittys page here!

 WHY

 I chose this particular tool because it has features that would allow me to create e-learning content and push it out to a specific person/group or make it available to all users.
 In a military environment, it is easier to assign courses to users, setting due dates and requirements while controlling how the content is delivered.
 This gives supervisors the ability to design specific learning objectives for their various users.
+HOW

 In another life, I was exposed to a Learning Management System (LMS), acting as a content manager, tester and designer, so Eduslide.com felt very familiar.
 I designed a simple website using the default display, but html-savvy users have the capability of designing a site from scratch.
 I added a mock lesson just to see the site’s user friendliness.